-‘Bachelor In Paradise’s’ Jenna Cooper Denied Cheating Allegations Publicly, But Won’t Deny Privately
+‘Bachelor In Paradise’ Star Jenna Cooper Denied Cheating Allegations Publicly, But Won’t Deny Privately

-Jordan Kimball announced today on his Instagram that he’s removing himself from the relationship with Jenna Cooper.
+Jordan Kimball announced today on his Instagram that he’s removing himself from his relationship with Jenna Cooper.
 It’s all thanks to the new cheating allegations that have surfaced, and the information was reported by Reality Steve.
 Earlier in the day, Jenna posted on Instagram and denied that she sent the texts, according to the Inquisitr.
 In the age of Photoshop and technology, it wouldn’t be too far-fetched to imagine that someone wanted to rip apart Jordan and Jenna, and set up the texts in an attempt to sabotage their potential marriage.
 However, during the latest podcast published by Steve, the two discussed how Jenna has yet to deny the cheating claims in private.

-Steve suggested that the first thing Jenna ought to have done is deny the texts were hers, if she really was innocent.
+Steve suggested that the first thing Jenna ought to have done is deny the texts were hers, if she really were innocent.
 But when Jordan confronted Cooper, she didn’t instill any confidence in Jordan that it was something that he shouldn’t worry about.
 Steve even said that he hoped that he was the one being played in the situation.
 Jenna told Jordan that she might have been drunk when she sent the texts, and that she’d have to check the phone to see if she sent those messages.
 That response really revealed to Jordan quite a lot, and put him on alert.
 Jordan’s a smart and witty guy that pays attention to details, so it’s not surprising that he ended up breaking things off when Jenna wouldn’t deny the claims.

 View this post on Instagram